 The pornography industry eroticises male sexual violence against women and normalises this violence.
 Pornography contributes to and reinforces women’s subordination to men and sexualises that subordination.
 Pornography is based on the abuse and damage of female bodies and on the degradation and humilation of female personhood.
 Pornography is the use of technology to sell a woman and over and over again.
 It is filmed prostitution and includes the filming of females who are trafficked for sex.

 Pornography grooms girls for sexual assault and grooms boys to commit that assault.
 This is a public health issue.
 We fight it.

 The Women’s Action Alliance Canberra fights these things.

 We fight by honouring our feminist foremothers, the suffragettes and the second-wavers, and we remember our history through them.
 We remember that women before us had to fight for our right to vote and to own property, for our right to access birth control, abortion, credit, equal pay for equal work (ongoing, obviously).

-We fight for our girls because they are being told that there is only one way of being sexual and that that way involves presenting themselves as a branded object to be bought, sold, consumed.
-We fight against the damage that gender stereotypes do to girls and women and we fight against the erasure of women’s experiences qua women, as human persons raised in the sex class ‘female’, and who are condemned to be treated in certain ways.
-We trust our instincts as women and we know what is bad for women, despite the sustained neo-liberal attack on those instincts.
+We fight for our girls because they are being told that there is only one way of being sexual and that that way involves presenting themselves as a branded object to be bought, sold, and consumed.
+We fight against the damage that gender stereotypes and gender identity ideology do to girls and women and we fight against the erasure of women’s experiences qua women, as human persons raised under patriarchy in the sex class female, and who are thus condemned to be treated in certain, always-diminishing ways.
+We trust our instincts as women and we know what is bad for women and girls, despite sustained neo-liberal, anti-reality attacks on those instincts.

 We reclaim our energy as women in groups of women.
-We are pro-women and pro-woman.
-We fight for all women and each woman.
+We are pro-woman and pro-women.
+We fight for each woman and all women.
 We fight for women’s liberation and against women’s oppression.